IE 11 is not supported. For an optimal experience visit our site on another browser.

 Dirk finished treatment in November 2020, but he still takes drugs to help with lingering side effects.

-Jansheski worries about what happens if he relapses.
-There’s no plan for children with recurring neuroblastoma so they’re unsure what options he’d have.
+Jansheski worries about what would happen if he relapses.
+There’s no treatment protocol for children with recurring neuroblastoma, so they’re unsure what options he’d have.
 Every time Dirk goes for a scan, she stresses.

 “They consider childhood cancer to be rare.
 That’s why it doesn’t get as much funding as other cancers,” she said.
 “You're talking about a 3-year-old who could have 70-plus years of life ahead of them.
 It feels like we should give them a little bit more than the small percentage of funding they get right now.”